Steven Louth Law Offices

 Economic crimes, typically non-violent crimes involving the theft or misuse of money or other financial instruments, is sometimes referred to as White Collar Crime, after the generalization of being committed by people with white-collar jobs.
 In many cases, investigating white collar crime requires detailed and intensive forensic accounting, often involving very large assets which can be large amounts of money or extremely valuable stocks, physical assets, or anything of value.
 In many cases, white collar crimes are also charged as computer crime.
-The government takes these crimes very seriously, and so do the dedicated Denver criminal defense attorneys at Steven Louth Law Offices.
-With a background in criminal prosecution, and many years of experience defending criminal charges, Steven Louth possesses a thorough understanding of how prosecutors work charges of economic crime, and can design a defense around the specific details of your case.
+The government takes these crimes very seriously, and so do the dedicated lawyers at the Steven Louth Law Offices.
+With a background in criminal prosecution, and many years of experience defending criminal charges, Denver white collar crime attorney Steven Louth possesses a thorough understanding of how prosecutors work charges of economic crime, and can design a defense around the specific details of your case.

 Steven Louth has been practicing law for over 25 years; he and Zachary Louth handle all of the firm’s cases personally, ensuring that you are always able to speak to a dedicated, aggressive Denver criminal defense attorney who will advocate fiercely for your rights, and work hard to get the best possible outcome out of a very unfortunate situation.